Dry Density Calculation of Soil Sample

 The total density of a soil sample is 110 pounds per cubic foot (pcf), and its moisture content is 60%.
 We need to find the dry density of the soil sample.
 To calculate it, we should first determine the weight of the water in the sample and then subtract it from the total weight of the moist soil.
 Since 60% of the soil weight is water, the weight of just the water is 60% of 110 pcf = 0.60 × 110 pcf = 66 pcf.
 Subtract this weight from the total weight to find the dry weight.
 So, the dry weight of the soil is 110 pcf - 66 pcf = 44 pcf.
 Option A. 44 pcf is the correct answer to what the dry density of the soil sample is.

-← The amazing world of honey bees Oak trees nature s majestic giants →
+← Exciting facts about coffee around the world Oak trees nature s majestic giants →